 In this article, I’m going to run through the most common reasons a car engine will stall, some will surprise you as they are not that obvious!

-Here's a brief explanation of the top reasons why your car is stalling:
+Here’s an explanation of the top reasons why your car may be stalling.

 1. You’ve Run Out of Fuel